-Plan Description.
-The School contributes to the Florida Retirement System (the "System"), a cost sharing multiple-employer defined benefit pension plan administered by the State of Florida, Department of Management Services, Division of Retirement.
-The System provides retirement, disability or death benefits to retirees or their designed beneficiaries.
+The School participates in two defined benefit pension plans that are administered by the State of Florida, Department of Management Services, Division of Retirement.
+The plans provide retirement, disability or death benefits to retirees or their designated beneficiaries.
 Chapter 121, Florida Statutes, establishes the authority for benefit provisions.
 Changes to the law can only occur through an act of the Florida Legislature.
-The System issues a publicly available financial report that includes financial statements and required supplementary information for the System.
-That report may be obtained by writing to the Division of Retirement, PO Box 9000, Tallahassee, Florida, 32315-9000, or by calling (850) 488-6491.
+The State of Florida issues a publicly available financial report that includes financial statements and required supplementary information for the plans.
+That report may be obtained by writing to the Division of Retirement, PO Box 9000, Tallahassee, Florida, 32315-9000 or by calling (850) 488-6491.